University of California - Davis Data & Information Overview

 During the 2017-2018 academic year, there were 30,982 undergraduates at UC Davis with 30,171 being full-time and 811 being part-time.

 How Much Does University of California - Davis Cost?overall average net price of UC Davis is $14,669.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for UC Davis

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UC Davis, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UC Davis, approximately 39% of students took out student loans averaging $4,971 a year.
-That adds up to $19,884 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UC Davis, approximately 34% of students took out student loans averaging $5,201 a year.
+That adds up to $20,804 over four years for those students.

 How Much Money Do UC Davis Graduates Make?bachelor's degree recipients from UC Davis make around $58,200 per year during the early years of their employment.
 This is good news for future UC Davis graduates since it is 46% more than the average college graduate's salary of $39,802 per year.